NeuroBench/system_benchmarks/rules.md

 ## Auditing Process

-Each NeuroBench system track submission is subject to be audited after results are collected.
+Each NeuroBench system track submission is subject to the possibility of being audited after results are collected.
 During the auditing process, the results may be temporarily removed or marked as Under Audit on the official leaderboard.

 ### NDA